ISEDemoLab/Upgrade_ISE_in_Hybrid_Cloud/notifications/ReadMe.md

 sudo nano /etc/ssmtp/ssmtp.conf
 ```

-Add the sent From email address at the `root` entry.
+Add the Sent From email address at the `root` entry.
 The SMTP Server details will need to be entered, including any authentication information.
 If your SMTP server does not use port 25 to send mail, then be sure to enable `UseSTARTTLS`

 ```ssmtp.conf
 #